6.5mm Creedmoor Ammo For Sale

 This incarnation is relatively new to the ammo world, conceived by legendary High Power Rifle competitor and General Manager of Creedmoor Sports, Dennis DeMille.
 DeMille was attending the National Matches along with friend Dave Emary, Hornady Manufacturing’s senior ballistician, when he was approached by several shooters complaining about the unpredictability of the 6mmXC.
 The ammo was doing damage to their rifles and the absence of the reloading recipe presented frustration to the shooters, particularly during rapid reloading.
 Since DeMille’s company was the exclusive distributor of the rifles being used at the competition, the shooters looked to him to create a solution.

 DeMille looked to the .30-06 for inspiration and then created a list of variables that had to be achieved if he was going to create the ideal ammo.
 The variables included medium velocity, magazine cartridge size, light recoil, and a reloading recipe printed on the box.
 Emary accepted DeMille’s challenge to create a cartridge to match his specifications and the 6.5mm Creedmoor was born.

-Testing ensued and in 2007, Hornady debuted the new caliber at the SHOT Show.
+Testing ensued and the 6.5 Creedmoor was debuted at SHOT Show 2007.
 The 6.5mm Creedmoor was intended to be a “do-anything” cartridge, a concept that intrigued competition shooters and created more than its share of skeptics.
 How could a small cartridge with a medium velocity fare well in long range competition and be powerful enough to take down large game in the wild?
 They were about to find out.
 Early devotees adopted the magazine-sized cartridge and began using it in competition with great success.
 Hunters tested it in the wild and quickly learned that the caliber could be effective against big game, a fact that surprised even the most hardcore skeptics.